USS Avocet (AVP-4): Avocets role in the Attack on Pearl Harbor

 At about 07:45 on Sunday, 7 December 1941, Avocet's security watch reported Japanese planes bombing the seaplane hangars at the south end of Ford Island and sounded general quarters.
 Her crew promptly brought up ammunition to her guns and the ship opened fire.
 The first shot from Avocet's starboard 3 in (76.2 mm) gun scored a direct hit on a Nakajima B5N2 ("Kate") carrier attack plane that had just scored a torpedo hit on the battleship USS California, moored nearby.
 The "Kate", from the aircraft carrier Kaga's air group, caught fire, slanted down from the sky, and crashed on the grounds of the naval hospital, one of five such planes lost by Kaga that morning.

-Initially firing at torpedo planes, Avocet's gunners shifted their fire to dive bombers attacking ships in the drydock area at the start of the forenoon watch.
+Initially firing at torpedo planes, Avocet's gunners shifted their focus to dive bombers attacking ships in the drydock area at the beginning of the forenoon watch.
 Then, sighting high altitude bombers overhead, they shifted their fire again.
 Soon afterwards five bombs splashed in a nearby berth, but none exploded.

 From her veritable ringside seat, Avocet then witnessed the sortie of the battleship USS Nevada, the only ship of her type to get underway during the attack.
 Seeing the dreadnought underway, after clearing her berth astern of the burning battleship USS Arizona, dive-bomber pilots from Kaga singled her out for destruction, 21 planes attacking her from all points of the compass.
-Avocet's captain, Lieutenant William C. Jonson, Jr., marveled at the Japanese precision, writing later that he had never seen "a more perfectly executed attack."
+Avocet's captain, Lieutenant William C. Jonson Jr., marveled at the Japanese precision, writing later that he had never seen "a more perfectly executed attack."
 Avocet's gunners added to the barrage to cover the battleship's passage down the harbor.